webmad1019-1/w5d5/README.md

 # Today - day w5d5

-- Github
+- Github collaboration - 9:30pm - 10:30pm
-- Remove impediments with your project
+- Remove any impediments for the validation of your project - 10:30pm - 12:00pm
-- Getting up to speed with your project
-- Get your project 2 validated (12.00)
+- Get your project 2 validated - 12:00pm - 1:15pm
-- Microlearning: web mashups
+- Microlearning: web mashups - 1:15pm - 2:00pm
-- Secret activity
+- Secret activity - 3pm onwards

 ## Activities

-- Continue coding your project 2 with your partner
+- No pair or daily.
+Continue coding your project 2 with your partner

 # Next - day w6d1